Please fill up the form below and our advisors will get in touch you.

-At Napoleon's court he met Guilia Colbert, a woman gifted with exquisite femininity and genuine spirituality.
-Finding in each other a harmony of profound values and ideals of life, they were married on 18th August 1806.
+At Napoleon's court, he met Guilia Colbert, a woman gifted with exquisite femininity and genuine spirituality.
+Finding in each other harmony of profound values and ideals of life, they were married on 18th August 1806.
 Though being childless, their nuptial love vivified by faith and sustained by prayer led them to make their vast riches a gift of love towards others, especially the poor.
 The Barolo palace doors remained open for the miserable wretches and paupers of Turin.

 While Carlo Tanchedi dedicated himself to others with generosity, especially during his activity as a Municipal councillor and Mayor of Turin.
 Guilia was an angel of charity.
-She devoted herself for the welfare of the poor.
+She devoted herself to the welfare of the poor.
 The pious lady also worked for the upliftment of the prisoners to raise their moral standards and to restore order and discipline in the prison.
-Being great scholars themselves, the Barolos were passionately interested in educating the little once and youth especially the less privileged ones of Turin.
-This charitable religious zeal of the Marquis and Marchioness of Barolo enabled them to found the religious congregation of the sisters of St. Ann in the year 1834, to impart Christian education to children and to youth and to render other charitable services required by the needs of the time.
+Being great scholars themselves, the Barolos were passionately interested in educating the little ones and youth especially the less privileged ones of Turin.
+This charitable religious zeal of the Marquis and Marchioness of Barolo enabled them to found the religious congregation of the sisters of St. Ann in the year 1834, to impart Christian education to children and to youth, and to render other charitable services required by the needs of the time.

-Soon the congregation spread far and wide in Italy with institutions rendering humanitarian services through teaching, training and preparing the children and youth to be good citizens.
+Soon the congregation spread far and wide in Italy with institutions rendering humanitarian services through teaching, training, and preparing the children and youth to be good citizens.
 1861- the sisters of St. Ann had completed 27 years of their service in Italy.
-At this time of our history there was a chosen one among the sisters, in whose able hands, the responsibility to lead the congregation was entrusted.
+At this time of our history, there was a chosen one among the sisters, in whose able hands, the responsibility to lead the congregation was entrusted.
 She was none other than Sr. EnrichettaDominichi - the 2nd Mother and Co-founders of our institute.

 Blessed Enrichetta was a woman of great missionary zeal and vision for a better world.
-During her 3 decade long leadership, the congregation explored various human needs and reached out to different parts of the world to spread the message of love and brotherhood.
+During her 3 decades long leadership, the congregation explored various human needs and reached out to different parts of the world to spread the message of love and brotherhood.

 Mother Enrichetta's wildest dream was to be a missionary in India.
-Owing to her responsibility as Mother General she did not actually leave to be a missionary; but became the creator and inspirer of her religious family's missionary apostolate.
+Owing to her responsibility as Mother General she did not actually leave to be a missionary but became the creator and inspirer of her religious family's missionary apostolate.
 It was she who blessed and sent the first missionary sisters to India in the year 1871.
-On 22nd Feb, 1871, the sisters of St. Ann set their foot on the Indian soil at Secunderabad.
+On 22nd Feb 1871, the sisters of St. Ann set their foot on the Indian soil at Secunderabad.
 It was a humble beginning; a small, poor seed, like the grain of mustard seed in the Gospel, which was soon to grow into a great plant.
 And God blessed its growth as it expanded to various parts of India.
-Today, our presence is there at various cities and villages of Andhra Pradesh, Tamil Nadu.
-Kerala, Karnataka, Goa, Maharashtra, Gujarat, Chattisgarh, Uttar Pradesh, Delhi Bihar and Assam.
+Today, our presence is there in various cities and villages of Andhra Pradesh, Tamil Nadu.
+Kerala, Karnataka, Goa, Maharashtra, Gujarat, Chattisgarh, Uttar Pradesh, Delhi Bihar, and Assam.